windmill-labs/windmilldocs/docs/reference.md

 ### Jobs are run on behalf of

-The `permissioned_as` value from script and preview jobs is the most important concept to grasp to understand what makes windmill's security and permission model consistent, predictable and safe. `permissioned_as` is distinct from the `created_by` value, even though in the vast majority of jobs, they will be the same.
-It represents the level of permission this job will execute with.
-As a direct consequence, the variables (including secrets) that are accessible to the scripts are only those whom the user or group has visibility on given his [permissions](#permissions).
+The `permissioned_as` value from script and preview jobs is the most important concept to grasp to understand what makes Windmill's security and permission model consistent, predictable and safe. `permissioned_as` is distinct from the `created_by` value, even though in the vast majority of jobs, they will be the same.
+It represents the level of permissions this job will execute with.
+As a direct consequence, the variables (including secrets) that are accessible to the scripts are only those whom the user or group has visibility on, given his [permissions](#permissions).

 Similarly for the [Contextual Variable](#contextual-variables) `WM_TOKEN` which